-Assault is a common offense that occurs under a variety of circumstances.
-Nevertheless, the consequences can be severe.
-If you are facing charges of assault, misdemeanor assault, or other assault-related crimes, contact a Phoenix assault lawyer at AZ Defenders today.
-Our team of attorneys provides exceptional service and outstanding criminal defense.
+If you are facing assault charges, misdemeanor assault, or other assault-related crimes, contact a Phoenix assault lawyer at AZ Defenders today.
+Our team of defense representation attorneys provides exceptional service and outstanding criminal defense.
 We offer free consultations and are available to take your call 24/7.

-Why Trust AZ Defenders with Your Assault Charge in Phoenix?
+Why Choose AZ Defenders to Defend Against Your Assault Charge?

 • Our assault defense lawyers do everything in our power to secure the best possible outcome for you.
 We are one of the most aggressive criminal defense firms in America.